VEDA’s Behind The Scene: Chef Raul

 Chef Raul, who has taken prestigious roles in established venues such as Michelin-starred restaurants, brings a wealth of experience to his role as Executive Chef.
 Chef Raul’s love of cooking began at home in Madrid, where he helped his father in preparing family dinners inspired by northern Spain’s rich flavours.
 He eventually fell in love with Rastafarian culture, which foregoes meat, preservatives, and additives in pursuit of a spiritual connection with the earth.
 He was astounded to discover that switching to a completely vegetarian diet had rejuvenated his mind, body, and soul – and he hasn’t looked back since.

 Chef Raul joined Ovolo in the summer of 2020.
 Founder & CEO, Girish Jhunjhnuwala’s, fervour for plant-based foods inspired him to create and bring to our restaurant tables the most outstanding vegetarian dishes that go beyond the traditional salads and wraps.
-His reverence for natural produce, combined with the bold flavours of his childhood, results in a tantalising menu that appeals to both plant and meat eaters.
+His reverence for natural produce, combined with the bold flavours of his childhood, results in a tantalising breakfast, lunch and Champagne brunch menu that appeals to both plant and meat eaters.

 What kind of experience do you hope to impart on your diners through your cooking?